-CORRECTIVE ACTION: The auditor required documented evidence of an annual assessment of the staffing plan to determine whether adjustments are needed to the management of the jail in relation to staffing levels, assignments, and monitoring technology.
-The Chief Corrections Deputy provided the annual staffing plan review.
+The auditor required documented evidence of a current staffing plan and of an annual assessment of the staffing plan to determine whether adjustments are needed to the management of the jail in relation to staffing levels, assignments, and monitoring technology and that the annual review process of the staffing plan occurs as required once each year.
+On 11/2/24, the PREA Coordinator provided an updated staffing plan that included all the required components.